 Is Renting An RV for everyone?

 Because most of our friends know that we are huge tent campers, we were asked about our RV weekend often.
 I always giggle first when answering the question, “How was your RV weekend?”
 We drove through the Twin Cities in a house on wheels!
 But it was so much fun!
 If you have never tried an RV before, I recommend it.
-Even for those who are dead-set against camping in anything but a tent.
+Even for those who are completely set against camping in anything but a tent.
 Renting an RV makes it possible to try it out, experience it with the whole family, and learn how to do it!
 Then, you can ask yourself the question, “Is renting an RV something I would do again?”

 For us, the answer is a resounding yes!